EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 --- abstract

 Being able to trust information from sensors and to securely control actuators are essential in a world of connected and networking things interacting with the physical world.
-This document summarizes known attacks, and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
+This document summarizes a number of known attacks, and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.
 Several of the